nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

     $ pip install "eventsourcing[crypto]"

-If you want to store events with PostgreSQL, then install with the ``postgres`` option.
-This installs `Psycopg v3 <https://pypi.org/project/psycopg/>`_ with the `optional C optimization <https://pypi.org/project/psycopg-c/>`_ package ``psycopg_c``, so feel free to make your project depend on ``psycopg[c]`` instead.
-This is recommended by the `Psycopg <https://www.psycopg.org>`_  developers for production usage.
+If you want to :ref:`store events with PostgreSQL <postgres-module>`, then install with the ``postgres`` option.
+This installs `Psycopg v3 <https://pypi.org/project/psycopg/>`_ with the `optional C optimization <https://pypi.org/project/psycopg-c/>`_ package ``psycopg_c`` and the connection pool package, so feel free to make your project depend on ``psycopg[c,pool]`` instead.
+The C optimization is recommended by the `Psycopg <https://www.psycopg.org>`_  developers for production usage.
+See the :ref:`PostgreSQL persistence module documentation <postgres-module>` for more information about storing events in PostgreSQL.

 ::

     $ pip install "eventsourcing[postgres]"

 Please note, the `pre-built binary <https://pypi.org/project/psycopg-binary/>`_ option ``psycopg[binary]`` is a convenient alternative for development and testing, and for those unable to meet the prerequisites needed for building ``psycopg[c]``.

-See :ref:`PostgreSQL persistence module <postgres-module>` documentation for more information about storing events in PostgreSQL.

 Options can be combined, so that if you want to store encrypted events in PostgreSQL, then install with both the ``crypto`` and the ``postgres`` options.